texastribune/tacobots/source-reminder/README.md

     # In case of source-reminder, we send an empty data body in the request to invoke the function ("-d '{}'"), but for other lambda functions, like hoedown-helper, this data body can be configured to test different invokation scenarios.
     ```
 5. The function's output will show up in the terminal running the `source-reminder` Lambda container (matches what would show up in AWS Cloudwatch logs on function invokation).
-6. _Optional_:  if `DRY_RUN=True`, no Slack messages will be sent.
+6. _Optional_:  if environment variable `DRY_RUN=True`, no Slack messages will be sent.
 The console will output what _would_ have been sent.
-If you want to run the function locally and have it send the messages (running as production), then set `DRY_RUN=FALSE`.
+If you want to run the function locally and have it send the messages (running as production), then set environment variable `DRY_RUN=FALSE`.
 ### Developing/testing changes to lambda_function.py
 Note:  To test out changes to `lambda_function.py`, you will need to:
 - Make and save changes to the file